SARPY COUNTY invites applications for the position of:

 Ability to work under pressure and/or frequent interruptions

 Ability to navigate stressful situations while maintaining composure

 Ability to understand and follow exacting verbal and written instructions

 Ability to prioritize work and carry out assigned projects to completion

 Ability to communicate effectively, in English, both verbally and in writing

 Ability to operate a computer, calculator, printer, scanner, fax, copier, phone, law enforcement radio, control panels, locking/unlocking doors, alarms, mace, approved restraints, breathalyzer, first aid equipment, and other equipment used to perform the essential functions of this job

 PHYSICAL DEMANDS AND WORKING CONDITIONS:

-The physical demands and work environment described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential tasks.
+The physical demands and working environment described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential functions.

 Work is performed indoors in a Staff secure detention facility on an assigned shift supporting a 24 hour, 7 day a week operation as well as outdoors in varying weather conditions when assigned home visit duties.
 Outdoor work involves exposure to temperature extremes, high humidity, adverse weather conditions, dirt, dust, and loud noise.
 Work involves the potential for contact with or exposure to infectious/communicable diseases, blood borne pathogens, and infectious materials.
 Work requires close interaction with juveniles and may be difficult or physically/emotionally challenging when dealing with those who are irate or verbally abusive, their family members, or when dealing with critical situations.
 The noise level is typically moderate with occasional exposure to loud noise.